birdland/dlkit-doc/source/index.rst

 The complete OSID specification can be found at http://osid.org/specifications.

-If you are interested in the DLKit Python libraries documented here, please contact merriman@mit.edu
+If you are interested in learning more about the DLKit Python libraries documented here, please contact dlkit-info@mit.edu

 Contents:
 ---------